MicrosoftDocs/well-architected/well-architected/reliability/monitoring-alerting-strategy.md

 - Consider using alerts when states improve, such as red to yellow or red to green, so that the operations teams can track these events for future reference.

-- Visualize the real-time health of your environment by using [custom dashboards](/azure/azure-monitor/visualize/tutorial-logs-dashboards).
+- Visualize the real-time health of your environment using [health models](/azure/azure-monitor/health-models) and [custom dashboards](/azure/azure-monitor/visualize/tutorial-logs-dashboards).

-- Use data that's gathered during incidents to continuously improve your [health models](metrics.md) and your monitoring and alerting strategy.
+- Use data that's gathered during incidents to continuously improve your [health models](/azure/azure-monitor/health-models) and your monitoring and alerting strategy.

 - Incorporate cloud platform monitoring and alerting services, including: